Join our mailing list

 John R. Kalmar, DMD, PhD

-Dr. Kalmar received his DMD from Southern Illinois University.
-Following residencies in hospital dentistry (UNC-Chapel Hill) and oral pathology (Emory), he received a PhD in Experimental Pathology (Emory).
-From 1992-9, Dr. Kalmar served on the faculty of the Department of Pathology, University of Rochester and the Eastman Dental Center in Rochester, NY.
-In 1999, he joined the faculty at Ohio State and has served the Buckeyes in multiple roles since that time, including Associate Dean for Academic Affairs.
+Dr. Kalmar received his dental degree from Southern Illinois University.
+Following residencies in hospital dentistry at UNC-Chapel Hill and oral pathology at Emory University, he earned a PhD in Experimental Pathology at Emory.
+Before joining Ohio State in 1999, he served on the faculty of the Department of Pathology at the University of Rochester in New York for seven years.

-Dr. Kalmar is a Diplomate of the American Board of Oral & Maxillofacial Pathology (ABOMP) and a member of the Editorial Board of Oral Surgery, Oral Medicine, Oral Pathology and Oral Radiology.
-He is a Past President of the American Academy of Oral & Maxillofacial Pathology (AAOMP) and the ABOMP.
-Dr. Kalmar has published over 80 manuscripts and book chapters and enjoys providing continuing education to a wide variety of professional audiences.
+A recognized leader in his field, Dr. Kalmar is a Diplomate and Past-President of the American Board of Oral & Maxillofacial Pathology (ABOMP) and a Past-President of the American Academy of Oral & Maxillofacial Pathology (AAOMP).
+He has published over 90 manuscripts and book chapters and enjoys providing continuing education to a wide variety of professional audiences.

 Accreditation